-Building and extending on the knowledge and skills from year 1, you can choose specialist topics in each sub-discipline within the advances concept units such as muscular performance, biomechanics of sport and exercise, social psychology of sport and exercise, skills acquisition and motor learning while further developing your research and applied skills in our state-of-the-art Sport Science laboratories.
+Building and extending on the knowledge and skills from year 1, you can choose specialist topics in each sub-discipline such as muscular performance, biomechanics of sport and exercise, social psychology of sport and exercise, skills acquisition and motor learning.
+You’ll further develop your research and applied skills in our state-of-the-art Sport Science laboratories.

 Flexibility is offered for taking modules sitting outside of the sport and exercise sciences degree, such as diagnostic imaging, and nutrition and disease.
-We also offer applied modules in collaboration with our colleagues in the Sport and Physical Activity Service, based at The Edge and you could study topics such as strength and conditioning, or teaching and coaching young people.
+We also offer applied modules in collaboration with our colleagues in the Sport and Physical Activity Service, based at The Edge.
+Study topics such as strength and conditioning, or teaching and coaching young people.
 In year 2 the modules are taught in a way that balances facilitated and independent learning.

-You will further develop your personal and professional skills including critical thinking, creative problem solving, team-working, critical reasoning skills, and gain further experience of applying your knowledge and skills to evaluate scientific evidence and creating solutions to major sport related and health problems.
+You will further develop your personal and professional skills including critical thinking, creative problem solving, team-working, and critical reasoning skills.
+Gain further experience of applying your knowledge and skills to evaluate scientific evidence and creating solutions to major sport related and health problems.

 At the end of year 2, you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree.

-Advanced sport and exercise sciences concept units I (20 credits) – Students can build subject specialist knowledge by choosing concept units they are most interested in studying further.
-This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
-Units may include, for example, the cardiorespiratory systems, and the impact of exercise on these, or the psychology of exercise
+Advanced Sport and Exercise Sciences Concept Units I (20 credits) – You’ll build subject specialist knowledge by choosing concept units that most interest you.
+This module builds on Year 1 and prepares you for Specialist Topic units in Year 3.
+Units may include, for example, the cardiorespiratory systems, and the impact of exercise on these, or the psychology of exercise.

-Advanced sport and exercise sciences concept units II (20 credits) – Students can build subject specialist knowledge by choosing concept units they are most interested in studying further.
-This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
+Advanced Sport and Exercise Sciences Concept Units II (20 credits) – You’ll build subject specialist knowledge by choosing concept units that most interest you.
+This module builds on Year 1 and prepares you for Specialist Topic units in Year 3.
 Units may include, for example, the biomechanics of exercise, motor control or skills acquisition.